biocommons/VarNomen/_recommendations/general.md

 	*	the 3'rule also applies for changes in single residue stretches or tandem repeats  (nucleotide or amino acid)
 *	**prioritisation**: when a description is possible according to several types, the preferred description is: (1) deletion, (2) inversion, (3) duplication, (4) conversion, (5) insertion.
 	* when a variant can be described as a duplication or an insertion, prioritisation determines it should be described as a duplication.
+*	variants on the protein level should be described based on the protein reference sequence, irrespective of the underlying DNA variant ([_see Discussion_](#protonly))
 *	only **approved [HGNC gene symbols](http://www.genenames.org)** should be used to describe genes or proteins.

 * * *